 “It has come to the attention of the Louisiana Workforce Commission that Insight Labs, on behalf of Broadspire, is seeking to conduct pharmacogenetic testing of Louisiana Injured Workers.
 Pharmacogenetic testing of Louisiana injured workers is not authorized by the Louisiana workers’ comp act and all activities associated with this unauthorized practice must cease immediately.
 Pursuant to Louisiana Revised Statute 23:1293.2, documents of Louisiana injured workers’ medical records shall be used exclusively for the purposes of claim administration and communication to third parties is strictly prohibited.”

-An attorney for Broadspire, Rich Heson, responded to the proposed language, admitting in the process that he only heard about the Council’s action the day before.
+An attorney for Broadspire, Rich Eason, responded to the proposed language, admitting in the process that he only heard about the Council’s action the day before.
 Heson stated that he sought to understand what the Council’s concerns were and asked for time to respond to the problems in writing before the cease and desist is sent out.
-Director Kellar gave Heson an October 12th deadline to submit the report and directed the Council members to review the report before voting on the proposed cease and desist language at the next meeting.
+Director Kellar gave Eason an October 12th deadline to submit the report and directed the Council members to review the report before voting on the proposed cease and desist language at the next meeting.

 WCRI presentation underscores Louisiana’s opioid issue